 Score a Soak (and History Lesson) at 5 Nevada Resort Hot Springs

-Heads up: Due to the ongoing global pandemic, Caliente Hot Springs Motel and Bailey’s Hot Springs are both temporarily closed, but keep them warm on your radar for future soak sessions.
-In the meantime, always call hot springs resorts ahead of your visit to learn what experiences are being offered in accord with any current Nevada public health mandates.
-Happy soaking!
+Heads up: Caliente Hot Springs Motel and Bailey’s Hot Springs are both temporarily closed, but keep them hot on your radar for future soak sessions.

 David Walley’s Resort

 So, the whole idea of natural hot springs has piqued your interest and you’re down for some good, solid relaxation, but the idea of hunting down a muddy-bottomed pool in the middle of a wide-open basin is sounding a bit too ambitious?
 We’ve got good news for you: when it comes to David Walley’s Resort, you can have it all.
 Perhaps the most stand-out quality about Nevada hot springs is the fact that most are located in a secluded, rural area, where the rushed pace of the daily grind slows to an alluring roll.
 David Walley’s Resort stands out because it holds the best of both worlds; you’re close to the creature comforts of the spectacularly scenic Carson Valley, but are only about a mile from Genoa, Nevada’s Oldest Establishment.
 Boom.
 Vibe dialed.